Approximating fixed size quantum correlations in polynomial time: Bose-symmetry via Schur-Weyl duality

 \section{Bose-symmetry via Schur-Weyl duality}

 Central to the complexity result in \autoref{sec:symmetric_subspace_methods} is the intricate interplay between two groups that act naturally on $\SymH$, viewed as a subspace of $\HSn$.
-Concretely, for Hilbert space $\HS$, the corresponding tensor product space $\HSn$ naturally admits a representation of $S_n$ and $\GLH$\footnote{Let $G$ be any group with representation space $\HS$.
-Since a representation is a group homomorphism from $G$ to $\GLH$, $\GLH$ admits $G$'s group structure.}.
-Concretely, let $S_n$ act\footnote{Since $S_n$ is finite, to each $\pi\in S_n$ there exists a group antihomorphism to a unitary permutation matrix $U_{\HSn}(\pi)$ corresponding to this action.} on $\HSn$ from the right by permuting the tensor factors of any element $\bigotimes_{i=1}^n v_i \in \HSn$, i.e.\ for $\pi\in S_n$,
+Concretely, for a Hilbert space $\HS$, the corresponding tensor product space $\HSn$ naturally admits a representation of $S_n$ and $\GLH$\footnote{That is, there exist group homomorphisms from $S_n$ and from $\GLH$ into $\operatorname{GL}\lrbracket{\HSn}$; both are made explicit below.}.
+Explicitly, let $S_n$ act\footnote{Each $\pi\in S_n$ is represented by a unitary permutation matrix $U_{\HSn}(\pi)$; since $S_n$ acts from the right, the assignment $\pi\mapsto U_{\HSn}(\pi)$ is a group antihomomorphism.} on $\HSn$ from the right by permuting the tensor factors of any element $\bigotimes_{i=1}^n v_i \in \HSn$, i.e.\ for $\pi\in S_n$,

-and let the Lie group $\GLH$ act on each tensor factor simultaneously from the left\footnote{The direction of the action is interchangeable}, i.e.\ for any $g\in\GLH$, Importantly, these two actions commute, and thus, the algebras of $S_n$- and $\GLH$-equivariant maps from $\HSn$ to $\HSn$ are full mutual centralizers in $\End{}{\HSn}$.
+and let the Lie group $\GLH$ act on each tensor factor simultaneously from the left\footnote{The direction of the action is interchangeable}, i.e.\ for any $g\in\GLH$, Importantly, these two actions commute, and in fact the algebras of $S_n$- and $\GLH$-equivariant maps from $\HSn$ to $\HSn$ are full mutual centralizers in $\End{}{\HSn}$.
 Schur-Weyl duality formalizes the relationship between the commuting actions of the finite-dimensional group algebra $\CSn$ and the general linear group $\GLH$, demonstrating how these actions induce a decomposition of $\HSn$ into simple modules.
 This duality establishes a correspondence between the simple $\CSn$-modules and the simple $\GLH$-modules within $\HSn$, providing a powerful algebraic framework for analyzing the structure of the symmetric subspace.
 See \autoref{ex:Schur_weyl_duality} for an application of Schur-Weyl duality.
 Next, we introduce the $\GLH$-submodules in $\HSn$ via Weyl's tensorial construction and connect them to the symmetric subspace.